Bainbridge ferry out of service after hard landing in Seattle

 With wind gusts touching 40 mph, it’s been a rough Monday morning on Puget Sound for Washington’s largest ferry system.
-Three routes — Port Townsend to Coupeville; Bainbridge to Seattle; and Vashon to West Seattle — struggled with weather delays, equipment malfunctions and a hard landing into Seattle’s Colman Dock, disrupting the timing of all three passages.
+Three routes — Port Townsend to Coupeville; Bainbridge to Seattle; and Vashon to West Seattle — struggled with weather delays, equipment malfunctions and a hard landing into Seattle’s Colman Dock, disrupting the timing of all three routes.

 Just after 7:30 Monday morning, the Kaleetan ferry sailing between Seattle and Bainbridge slammed into one of two “wing walls” at Colman Dock in downtown Seattle.
 The wooden walls act as funnels, feeding the massive boats gently into the docking slips.
 While it’s common for the ferry boats, which weigh thousands of tons, to rub against the walls, the Kaleetan’s “hard landing” on Monday crunched the wooden beams, said spokesperson Ian Sterling.